bishabosha/tiger-site-gen/_docs/articles/003 - the-case-for-operation-mirrors.md

 ---
 layout: article
-title: The case for operation mirrors in type class derivation
+title: The case for type class derivation of services
 published: 23-Mar-2024
 ---

-Recently I spoke at [Scalar 2024](https://scalar-conf.com) conference in Warsaw about type class derivation, why it should be used with operations, and a new kind of Mirror in Scala to support that.
+Recently I spoke at [Scalar 2024](https://scalar-conf.com) conference in Warsaw about type class derivation, why it should be used with services as well as data, and a new kind of Mirror in Scala to support that.

 > All the code and demos in this article can be found at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror), and also you can see the slides for my talk ["Mirrors for operations, not data"](https://speakerdeck.com/bishabosha/mirrors-for-operations-not-data-3e9bd880-ef29-4937-ba17-d96a27bafba0).

 ## A motivating example

+It can be hard to keep track of API changes in web services, and to ensure that servers and clients don't fall out of sync.

-What's the key idea?
-In practice, Scala developers have taken to modelling HTTP endpoints as pure data (see Tapir, endpoints4s, zio-http).
-This is amazing because from a single source of truth you can derive servers, clients, and static documentation.
-My issue is that these solutions are less readable than the old days of declaring very simple code like the following:
+In practice, to solve this issue, Scala developers have taken to modelling HTTP endpoints as pure data (see Tapir, endpoints4s, zio-http).
+Other solutions use code generation, such as Smithy.
+The important part is that a single source of truth allows static validation that your servers, clients, and static documentation are in sync, because they will all be checked against it.

+I think using a pure data model is great, but I think the way to create that model idiomatically should be through [type class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html).
+Imagine (or not, [try it out](https://github.com/bishabosha/ops-mirror/blob/main/examples/GreetService.scala)) the following, simple, definition of a service to set custom user greetings:

 ```scala
 @fail[HttpError]